openedx/open-edx-proposals/oeps/processes/oep-0054-core-contributors.rst

 Expanding a CC's responsibilities should follow the same process as establishing a new contributor, although in most cases, the comment period need only be one week.
-In addition, for newly created repositories or similar situations, a single forum thread can be used to nominate several CCs at once, provided they already hold similar responsibilities (e.g. proposing several people who are already coding CCs to get commit rights for a new repo).
+In addition, for newly created repositories or similar situations, a single forum thread can be used to nominate several existing CCs at once, provided they already hold similar responsibilities (e.g. proposing several people who are already coding CCs to get commit rights for a new repo).